admwln/yrgopelag/README.md

 1. Clone the repository: `git clone https://github.com/admwln/yrgopelag.git`
 2. Install dependencies
 3. Configure settings in `.env` file.
 See `.env.example`.
-Get API-key from Yrgopelag Central Bank: https://yrgopelag.se/centralbank/
+Your username is your first name, with the initial letter capitalized.
+Get an API-key from the Yrgopelag Central Bank: https://yrgopelag.se/centralbank/

 ### Install dependencies